CeceliaCrumlish/MAP_BOOKBANS/README.md

 ## Plotting the Plot Twists

-Each respective folder is a seperate Book Bans Data base and cleaning script each folder contains:
+This Repo Contains:

+1. The final HTML report

+1. Two folders for one for each of the Book Bans Data bases.
+Each contain:

-1. cleaned data: data that is the result of the cleaning and summarizing scripts
+  * cleaned data: data that is the result of the cleaning and summarizing scripts
-2. data: the original table of bans
+  *  data: the original table of bans
-3. A juypter notebook: contains seperate scripts and Markdown information, about how they are run
+  * A juypter notebook: contains seperate scripts and Markdown information, about how they are run